suttondemlong/Thought-Vomit/README.md

 > The Minimum Viable Product should be a well-planned, easily-communicated product, ensuring that the client's deliverable will be achievable and meet specifications within the time frame estimated.

 The **Thought Vomit** MVP will have the concept of a user with secure login functionality.
 The user will be able to create and save Thought Vomits to their account, edit them and delete them.
+When typing in the initial thought creation text-area, text will be obscured as the user types.

 <br>